 Gathering and organizing content with your client can be challenging.
 It’s easy to lose sight of the goal with many people working together.
-There are a few things you can do to ensure your content production process is productive.
+There are a few things you can do to ensure your content collection process is productive.

 1. Determine your stakeholders for the project

 Before doing any work on the website, get a good understanding of who is doing what.
 Who is the project manager on your client’s side?
 Who is the decision-maker?
 Get your stakeholders to participate in the project.
 When they are part of the process, they feel more invested.

 What is the goal of the website?
 What are the important milestones that you need to hit?
 When is the final deadline?
 Creating clear expectations will help everyone stay motivated and on the same page throughout the process.

 Next, you need to understand who is using the website.
 What are their goals?
 What are they trying to accomplish?
 What is stopping them?
 How does your client help them?
 Understanding the target audience will help you and your stakeholders plan the site architecture and refine the content to best suit them.

 Now that you understand who you are making the website for and what the website’s goals are, plan out the primary and secondary call to action.
 This might be actions like shop, donate, join us, download, subscribe, contact, volunteer, participate, and more.